In 2020, there were approximately 4.2 million people aged 65 and over in Australia. That’s around 16% of the country's total population.

 Working in the aged care sector is not easy, especially in current times.
 Chronic understaffing and overworking can result in job dissatisfaction and reduced staff retention.

 In addition, many workers have to choose which essential work to do for clients, resulting in poor care quality.

 Aged care support worker training can empower staff and help them feel more valued in their role.

 In addition, it allows for career progression, which is a critical factor in retaining and attracting staff and can help the overall public perception of the role.

-If you want to know more about what we do or how we can help you, enjoy a free trial of our residential aged care software.
+If you want to know more about what we do or how we can help you with residential aged care software, meet with us today.

 Keep up to date with Intuto's blogs.